-This cancels the sound of the chord played in the chord range of the keyboard - letting you hear only the Harmony effect.
-Set [ACMP] to On, set [SYNC START] to Off, and select "Off" for the Stop Accompaniment parameter. selected above and the chord specified in the chord section of the keyboard shown below.
+This cancels the sound of the chord played in the chord range of the keyboard-letting you hear only the Harmony effect.
+Set [ACMP] to On, set [SYNC START] to Off, and select "Off" for the Stop Accompaniment parameter.

-• Multi Assign Type
+Multi Assign Type